Get a property report and suburb profile for any property in St Leonards

 St Leonards rental market trends

-The rental market in St Leonards has experienced modest growth, with house rents increasing by 0.9% over the past year to $805 per week, while unit rents have seen a 3.5% rise to $880 per week.
-As a well-connected suburb with ongoing development, St Leonards continues to attract renters and investors seeking stable returns in a vibrant urban setting.
+The rental market in St Leonards has shown stability, with house rents remaining unchanged at $1,100 per week over the past year, while unit rents have increased by 5.9% to $900 per week.
+With its strategic location and ongoing development, St Leonards continues to attract renters and investors seeking a vibrant urban lifestyle.

 Suburbs near St Leonards